-The condition can be an acute or chronic issue, increasing the risk of developing other conditions such as stomach ulcers, bleeding or cancer.
+It can be an acute or chronic, and it can increase the risk of developing other conditions such as stomach ulcers, bleeding or cancer.

 At times, people with gastritis may be asymptomatic.
 However, typical symptoms of gastritis include: